 6. Can I use vision insurance at SportRx?

 One big difference between HSA and FSA is that HSA funds roll over year after year, while FSA funds expire at the end of each year if left unused.
-Knock on wood you never have to use 'em – however, you don’t have to let them go to waste!
+Knock on wood, you never have to use 'em – however, you don’t have to let them go to waste either.

 This special account is usually available through your employer.
-It’s details, guidelines, and signing-up should be available through your employer as well.
-As of 2018, FSAs are limited to $2,650 per year.
-These funds can be used for certain medical expenses as well as pay for deductibles and copayments.
-Plan carefully, money left in the account after the year is lost.
+Details, guidelines, and registration should be available through your employer as well.
+As of 2022, FSAs are limited to $2,850 per year.
+These funds can be used for certain medical expenses as well as to pay for deductibles and copayments.
+Plan carefully — this money expires on December 31 of each year.

-The health savings accounts are truly like rainy-day funds.
-The account is not only tax free, it also gains interest over time.
+Health savings accounts are truly like rainy-day funds.
+The account is not only tax-free, but it also gains interest over time.
 However, not everyone has access to an HSA.
 Only employees with high-deductible health insurance plans (HDHP) can qualify for an HSA.
 Most health insurance providers offer HSAs, but if yours doesn’t have one, you can open your own at most financial institutions.

-The money goes in before taxes, growing with interest tax free, and the money can come out tax free.
+The money goes in before taxes, grows with interest tax-free, and the money can come out tax-free.
 And unlike FSA accounts, the money rolls over year after year without the pressure of having to spend it.
+The 12/31 deadline does not apply here!

-FSA become available at the beginning of your coverage period, one calendar year typically beginning on January 1st.
+FSA dollars become available at the beginning of your coverage period, one calendar year typically beginning on January 1.
 Your HSA dollars are available year-round, so long as you have funds in your account.

-Other FSA accounts allow $500 to rollover into the next coverage period.
-Ask your employer what benefits your FSA accounts comes with.
+Other FSA accounts allow $500 to roll over into the next coverage period.
+Ask your employer which benefits your FSA account comes with.

 - Prescription Sunglasses